hungthinhnguyenthai/nab/service-prepaid-data/README.md

 ![workflow](workflow.png)

-Because of notification-service is not developed, so I change my approach - calling customer-service for updating delayed voucher, user can retrieve it latter
+Because of notification-service is not developed, so I change my approach - calling customer-service for updating delayed voucher, user can retrieve it later